Michael07220823/Hash-matcher/README.md

 # Hash-matcher
-Comparator the file is real or not.
+Compare the file is real or not.